 The following is a description of the valuation methodologies used for assets measured at fair value.
-There have been no changes in the methodologies used at December 31, 2015 and 2014:
+There have been no changes in the methodologies used at December 31, 2017 and 2016:

-- Mutual funds valued at the net asset value (fair value) per unit (share) of the funds or the portfolio based upon quoted market prices in an active market. - Common collective trust made up of investment contracts.
-The net asset value of the investment contracts is calculated by discounting the related cash flows based on current yields of similar instruments with comparable durations.
-The Plan presents investments in collective trust funds that include benefit-responsive investment contracts at net asset value, which is considered a practical expedient to estimate fair value, in the statements of net assets available for benefits. - Common stock The Company stock fund consists of Company common stock that is valued at quoted market prices and interest-bearing cash, both of which approximate fair value.
+- Mutual funds valued at the net asset value (fair value) per unit (share) of the funds or the portfolio based upon quoted market prices in an active market. - Common stock the Company stock fund consists of Company common stock that is valued at quoted market prices and interest-bearing cash, both of which approximate fair value.
 The Company common stock is valued at the closing price reported on the active market on which the individual securities are traded.